emilyrosenberg/grain-free-friend/README.md

 16. Scroll to the bottom of the deploy page and select the preferred deployment type.
 Enable Automatic Deploys for automatic deployment when you push updates to Github
 17. Create a Procfile `web: gunicorn <your_project_name>.wsgi` For final deployment:
-_NOTE: I could not deploy this way, unfortunately.
-A CI tutor told me that in order to deploy, I must have DEBUG = True in settings.py and DEBUG = FALSE in Heroku.
-A fellow student thought it might be a problem with the static files.
-I ran `python3 manage.py collectstatic` but this did not help either.
-Another CI tutor did troubleshooting with me and found a database error because Django is finding an earlier version of the database.
-I cannot recreate the error locally.
-When I try to run locally, I get Server Error (500).
-In settings.py DEBUG = False, and the app is running on Heroku.
-For now, this is the best I could do before submission.
-Actually finally it was no longer deploying from Heroku and so that the assessors can at least see my project, I set everything back to the way it was before.
-DEBUG = True in settings.py and DEBUG = FALSE in config vars._
 18. When development is complete change the debug setting to: `DEBUG = False` in settings.py
 19. In Heroku settings, delete the config vars for `DISABLE_COLLECTSTATIC = 1`, and `DEBUG = FALSE`